-Seton Hall University offers several formalized Themed Communities for upper class students within our residence halls:
+Seton Hall University offers several formalized Themed Communities for students within our residence halls:

-If you wish to apply to live in one of them, be sure you have submitted a $325 non-refundable housing deposit, (due Feb.
-28th), completed the housing application (due Feb.
-28th), and submit a Themed Community application due April 5th.
+If you wish to apply to live in one of the communities be sure you pay ahousing deposit, submit a housing application, and submit a themed community application by the deadline.

 This living experience provides a focus for out-of-class learning through programming that integrates intellectual stimulation, dedication to service, and social interaction in a community living environment.

 - HRL Housing Application: Applicants must submit a housing deposit of $325 and a HRL Housing Application by the deadline.
 Applicants must also complete the Themed Communities Application and answer all the questions by the application deadline.

 - Applicants must be a returning Seton Hall student.